StateFarm-STEM/pyinthesky/lesson3-new/README.md

 Guide
 [Using Arduino with Python – Controlling Arduino’s LED with Python](https://www.electronicshub.org/controlling-arduino-led-python/)

-There are a few gotchas since Python language, runtime version, and pySerial version has changed since this video was published.
+There are a few gotchas once you get to the part where you are trying to Run the module since the Python and pySerial versions have changed since this video was published.
+I call them out below with the fixes.

 ### Issues and fixes